 - Set up your ice cream maker, per the manufacturer’s instructions.
 Mine requires an overnight chill of the bowl, but I keep two bowls in the freezer at all times, cause we love our ice cream.

 - With the maker I use, it typically takes about 15-20 minutes, using this type of custard base to get the results in the second photo above.

 - Transfer to a freezer-safe container, cover with parchment paper and freeze overnight.

 - I am impatient, so I usually enjoy a scoop, soft-serve, before I freeze it.

-Now let’s start with the base recipe above, omit the vanilla beans and split the custard among two sous vide bags to churn up some mint + dark chocolate and coffee beans.
+Let's talk about flavor combos.
+Start with the base recipe above and omit the vanilla beans.
+Split the custard among two sous vide bags to churn up some mint + dark chocolate and coffee beans.